 Among artists of the industry, child artists probably pack the most veracity in their performances.
 Their age definitely plays a part, wherein all the emotions come from heart.
 Usually, a film not only improves by their acting, but also their screen presence.
 I mean who doesn’t love kids, right?
 Their innocent faces and pristine souls often move audiences and evokes the most gentlest of emotions.
 Over the years, as the industry has come to terms with many things, transcending boundaries of color, cast, religion and gender, there also has been a meteoric rise in the number of coming-of age films, often resting squarely on the shoulders of child artists.
 Not only have the performances been absolutely magnificent, the films have seen critical and commercial success as well.

 A number of those children have gone on to become established entities in the industry, and now enjoy the status of superstars.
 With age, they have gotten better.
 Stars like Chloe Moretz, Hailee Steinfeld, Anna Paquin, and Freddie Highmore have gradually but surely, have cemented their place in the heart of the industry.
-The following list catalogs some of the best performances by child artists on screen.
-Enjoy the list and leave names that I missed out on!
+Here’s the list of top child actors — male and female — ever.
+We ranked the list based on actor’s performances.

 20. Corey Haim (‘Lucas’)